gen-information/Independence-day/README.md

   <p id=abc> All the citizens of this country need to celebrate the Independence Day to show our solidarity towards the nation.
 It will also display the respect we have to the freedom fighters who gave their lives for Independence.
 Independence Day celebration also inspires the young generation to serve the country.
 Hence, Independence Day celebration is important to keep the spirit of patriotism alive.
 We wish you a Happy 75th Independence Day!</p><hr>
   <h1> Wishes, Quotes and Messages </h1><br>
   <ul id=abc type="disc"> <li>Let's keep the memories of all the people who sacrificed their lives for our country alive.
 Wishing you a Happy Independence Day 2021!</li>
-    <li>Let us honour the struggles of many bravehearts who fought for the country's freedom.
-Happy Independence Day 2021!</li>
     <li>Let’s salute the martyrs for the sacrifices they made and thank them for giving us our freedom.
 Happy Independence Day 2021.</li>
-    <li>Today we cherish the ones who made our independence possible.
-Freedom is hard to get, but we were blessed to have it.
-Let’s appreciate everything we have and celebrate the great miracle of freedom.
-Happy Independence Day.</li>
     <li>We got our freedom after a lot of sacrifices; we should never take it for granted.</li>
     <li> A big salute to all the soldiers who sacrificed their lives for our independence!
 Jai Hind! </li>
-    <li> Freedom is something you have to fight for.
-We’ve tried so hard to earn it, so let’s celebrate the fact that we are still have our freedom.
-Never let go of it and always carry it in your heart.
-Happy Independence Day!</li>
-    <li> We all are so different, but there is one thing that unites us and it’s independence.
-We should honour it and never forget how hard it was to get it.
-Enjoy this beautiful Independence Day! </li>
     <li> On this special day here’s wishing our dreams of a new tomorrow come true!
 May your Independence Day day be filled with patriotic spirit!</li>
     <li> Freedom is the way God intended us; it is something we are born with.
 Something that no one can take away from you.
 Let’s celebrate Freedom!
 Happy Independence Day.</li>
     <li> Together we can win the world, together we can conquer our fear and together we can be a happy place.
 Happy Independence Day!</li>